KiraaaaLuo/Black-Friday-Return-Prediction_Project/README.md

 ## Weekly Updates
 <details open>
   <summary>Week 10</summary>
-At week 10, we start feature engineering and model selection.
+At week 10, we start some preprocessing, model building, and model selection.

 <h3> Modeling Building Details are listed as follows:</h3>